mohdfurkan01/-Game-Data_API-/README.md

 Project Name: task2 (Game Data API)

 # Project Description
-The Game Data API allows you to manage game-related information, including player statistics, game results.
+The Game Data API allows you to manage game-related information, including player statistics, and game results.
 The API is built using Node.js, Express.js, and MongoDB.

 # Implementation